henrik/old-henrik.nyh.se/_posts/2012-07-08_15-00-randomize-your-factories.markdown

 Once you've discovered this bug, you should of course write a test specifically for it, and one that fails predictably.
 Randomized attributes are certainly no substitute for that.
 What they are is a safety net, making up somewhat for the fact that you will make mistakes.

-Curiously, Arjan's very next point is that you should test for explicit values, and not rely on factories to have certain implicit values, which is really much of my point.
+Curiously, Arjan's very next point is that you should test for explicit values, and not rely on factories to have certain implicit values.
+That is really much of my point.
 Randomized attribute values enforce this by not letting you rely on them even if you try.

 Again, I'm not saying I think random test failures are great.
 Only that I think they're better than having a bug but no test failures.